 In a game in which pace and power have become increasingly important, it’s becoming harder and harder for players to continue competing at the top level heading into their mid-30s.

-Some legends of the game have gone on a fair bit longer – and this lot hung up their boots only to realise they have still got it, after all.
+Some legends of the game have gone on a fair bit longer, however – and this lot hung up their boots only to realise they have still got it, after all.

 On January 8, 2012, more than six months after announcing his retirement, Scholes was named on the bench for the Manchester derby.